-Attempted murder by poisoning (NRS 200.390) carries potentially harsher penalties in Nevada that attempted murder by other means.
+Attempted murder by poisoning (NRS 200.390) carries potentially harsher penalties in Nevada than attempted murder by other means.
 The defendant may face a life sentence in prison.
-But a skilled Nevada criminal defense attorney may be able to get the charges reduced or dropped altogether.
+But a skilled criminal defense attorney may be able to get the charges reduced or dropped altogether.

-Therefore, this crime is identical to the Nevada crime of attempted murder except that the defendant allegedly uses poison as the murder weapon.
-Note that a defendant is not liable for violating NRS 200.390 if he/she didn’t mean to kill the victim.
-Henderson criminal defense attorney Michael Becker explains:
+Therefore, this crime is identical to attempted murder except that the defendant allegedly uses poison as the murder weapon.
+Note that a defendant is not liable for violating NRS 200.390 if they did not mean to kill the victim.

-Note that if Jan’s husband had died, she would probably be charged with the Nevada crime of murder in the first degree.
+Note that if Jan’s husband had died, she would probably be charged with murder in the first degree.
 But as with attempted murder charges, Jan wouldn’t be liable because she never meant to kill her husband.
-If anything, Jan may be convicted of the lesser Nevada crime of involuntary manslaughter for negligently causing her husband’s death.
+If anything, Jan may be convicted of the lesser crime of involuntary manslaughter for negligently causing her husband’s death.

 The best defenses to charges for attempting to kill with poison always turn on the specific circumstances of the case.
 In general, the defense attorney may employ the following strategies:

 - No intent to kill.
 A person may not be convicted of NRS 200.390 unless the court finds that the defendant intended to cause the death of the victim.
 If the prosecution can’t prove that the defendant had such intent and that the poisoning wasn’t accidental or otherwise inadvertent, then the charge should be dropped.

 - No poison.
 Perhaps the substance the defendant ingested-if the defendant even ingested anything-was not poison at all.
 If the defense attorney can show that any substance the defendant administered was not poisonous, then he/she shouldn’t be criminally liable for attempted murder by poisoning.